tomavic/cordova-apple-wallet/README.md

 # Credits

 Made with ❤️ by Hatem.
 Follow me on [Twitter](https://twitter.com/toomavic) to get the latest news first!
 I will be happy to receive your feedback via [Email](hbasheer@live.com) !
-We're always happy to hear your feedback.
+I am always happy to hear your feedback.
 Enjoy!